 You can modify all of the components of the graphs that analytical procedures produce: the data object, graph template, and the dynamic variables.
 This post takes a closer look at dynamic variables (which you can see by using PROC DOCUMENT) and data objects and explores graphs that are constructed from more than one data object.

-This blog shows a variety of techniques including how to use PROC TEMPLATE and the SOURCE statement, PROC SGPLOT with multiple Y-axis tables, create comparable axes in two side-by-side graphs, create a broken axis, write and use a table template that wraps text, and find and display examples of certain statements in graph templates and fonts in style templates.
+This post shows a variety of techniques including how to use PROC TEMPLATE and the SOURCE statement, PROC SGPLOT with multiple Y-axis tables, create comparable axes in two side-by-side graphs, create a broken axis, write and use a table template that wraps text, and find and display examples of certain statements in graph templates and fonts in style templates.

 PROC SGPLOT displays titles inside the graph.
 If you want to display a title inside the graph and a different title outside the graph, you can use the ODS LAYOUT or the GTL.
 The ODS LAYOUT gives you precise control over your output and enables you to display multiple graphs and tables in each page.

 When displaying maps, geometric shapes (such as circles), or results of certain analyses, it is important to equate axes.
-This blog illustrates options in PROC SGPLOT that enable you to equate axes.
+This post illustrates options in PROC SGPLOT that enable you to equate axes.